top of page

 I have read books that tried too hard to do too much, but this was the first time a book tried too hard to NOT do too much.
 2/5 stars.

-Happy Spooky Valentines! a review of Rebecca
+Happy Spooky Valentines!
+A Review of Rebecca Daphne du Maurier

 What better way to celebrate Valentines Day than reading the classic romantic thriller, Rebecca by Daphne du Maurier?
 4/5 stars.